muziejus/javascripting-english-major/5-collections.md

 its length, is three.
 So even though the largest *index* value in the array is 2, its length is 3.

-Objects can contain other objects, of course, but we really start cooking when we build arrays of objects.
+`Object`s can contain other `Object`s, of course, but we really start cooking when we build arrays of `Object`s.
 Those points on a map I mentioned before?
-They will be an array of objects, where each object has properties that give its place name and its coordinates.
+They will be an array of `Object`s, where each `Object` has properties that give its place name and its coordinates.

 </section>